Osedea/laravel-rest/README.md

+# Note

+This package is no longer maintained.
+Should you have any issues, you are free to fork the repo.

 # LaravelRest

 This is a Laravel 5 package that creates RESTful API routes for your models and uses the command bus to execute CRUD requests.